-Do a brief literature review on your interviewee's member group (e.g., if you interviewed a Black lesbian woman, find articles on Black lesbian women.
-Review at least 5-7 sources of current, written within the past 5 years, scholarly literature.)
+Do a brief literature review of your interviewee's member group (e.g., if you interviewed a Black lesbian woman, find articles on Black lesbian women).
+Review at least 5-7 sources of current (written within the past 5 years) scholarly literature.
+Since this may be your first time doing a literature review, below is a link to several examples of literature reviews.
+The one for your paper is obviously shorter.